Inbibo/adonisfx_docs/docs/documentation/maya/muscle.md

 In order to better visualize deformer constraints and attributes in the Maya viewport there is the option to enable the debugger, found in the dropdown menu labeled "Debug" in the attribute editor.

 To enable the debugger the *Debug* checkbox must be marked.
-To select the specific feature you would like to visualize, choose it from the list provided in *Features*.
+To select the specific feature to be visualized, choose it from the list provided in *Features*.

 ### Debug features

 The features that can be visualized with the debugger in the AdnMuscle deformer are:

- - **Muscle Fibers**: for each vertex, a line will be drawn showing the direction of the muscle fibers.
+ - **Muscle Fibers**: For each vertex, a line will be drawn showing the direction of the muscle fibers.
- - **Attachments Constraints**: for each vertex with an attachment constraint weight greater than 0.0, a line will be drawn from the mesh to its respective attachment.
+ - **Attachments Constraints**: For each vertex with an attachment constraint weight greater than 0.0, a line will be drawn from the mesh to its respective attachment.
- - **Sliding on Segment Constraints**: for each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh to the closest point to its respective segment.
+ - **Sliding on Segment Constraints**: For each vertex with a slide on segment weight greater than 0.0, a line will be drawn from the mesh to the closest point to its respective segment.

 Enabling the debugger and selecting one of these constraints will draw lines from the influenced vertices in the simulated mesh to their corresponding reference vertices.